pivotal-cf/docs-pks/nsxt-mgmt-lb.hbs.md

         - The call made toward the HA VIP address ALWAYS selects the same member, the Active Member. of the NSX Management Cluster.

 - Residual configuration steps:
-    - Change TKGI Tile configuration for NSX Manager IP Address to use the newly-provisioned Virtual IP Address.
+    - Change {{ vars.product_short }} Tile configuration for NSX Manager IP Address to use the newly-provisioned Virtual IP Address.
-    This configuration enables any component internal to TKGI, for example NCP, NSX OSB Proxy, BOSH CPI, etc., to use the new Load Balancer functionality.
+    This configuration enables any component internal to {{ vars.product_short }}, for example NCP, NSX OSB Proxy, BOSH CPI, etc., to use the new Load Balancer functionality.